 Introduces theory pertaining to the law of color, theory of color, chemistry of color, product knowledge, and analysis of hair and scalp.
 This course covers basic application techniques and procedures for the application of haircolor.
+(Contact hours - 37.5)

 COS 111 / COS 1011 - Intermediate I: Hair Coloring 2 Credits